KIT-IBT/StereoCameraReconSim/README.md

       - **o_x,o_y**: Principal point offset in 'pixels'

 3. exclude_ids
-	- Contain a mat-file with the verties ids wich were excluded from the calulation.
+   - Contains a mat-file with the verties ids wich were excluded from the calulation.
 (NOTE: detail discription in the folder.)

 ## Run
 After setting the configuration parameter: